maxW2000/On-device-music-generator/notes/progress.md

 2. Try to convert GGUF, three models in **candidate_models** only the third one is supported
 3. The third model, is still a LLM but can only generate some text about lyrics and melody

+# 3.4
+1. I learned the whole structure of MusicGen and tried to convert them separately.
+Still failed XD

 # Next step
 still find more models, maybe I have to convert by myself to re-write the underlying codes